-Situated near Lake Clearwater, Ōtuatari / Lake Camp, also formerly known as Lake Howard, is located on the southern side of Hakatere Potts Road.
-Lake Camp is part of Ōtūwharekai, the area known as the Ashburton Lakes.

-Lake Camp and the adjacent Lake Clearwater (Te Puna a Taka) are part of a special conservation area.
-The lake itself is popular for kayaking, boating and fishing.
+Situated near Lake Clearwater, Lake Camp (Ōtautari), formerly known as Lake Howard, is located on the southern side of Hakatere Potts Road.
+Lake Camp (Ōtautari) and the adjacent Lake Clearwater (Te Puna a Taka) are part is part of Ōtūwharekai, the area known as the Ashburton Lakes.
+Lake Camp and the adjacent Lake Clearwater (Te Puna a Taka) are The area is part of a special conservation area, the Hakatere Conservation Park.